TOAST-DOCS/Storage-Block-Storage/zh/overview.md

 ```
 mkdir -p /mnt/vdb
 ```
-When the mount target directory is ready, register the disk as follows.
+When the mount target directory is ready, register block storage as follows.
 ```
 # echo "UUID=5a4004f4-3ba6-4484-9459-7c2b321b727f /mnt/vdb xfs defaults,nodev,noatime,nofail 1 2" >> /etc/fstab
 ```

 > [Note] In the example above, the `nofail` option has been added so that booting can be performed even if the volume mount fails.

 Finally, you need to reflect the contents of `/etc/fstab`.
-Use the `mount -a` command to mount all disks registered in `/etc/fstab`.
+Use the `mount -a` command to mount all block storage registered in `/etc/fstab`.
 ```
 # mount -a
 ```